Complete printable Spring 2019 syllabus in .PDF format.

 This is a reference book that applies to all of my classes.
-In early editions of the Workbook there was a reference section in the back; that reference material has been extracted and quintupled in size to form the Companion.
 Not all of the material applies to this class, but it represents the union of all material I cover in all of my classes.
 Many students take follow-on courses from me where the other material will be presented, often from a different direction.

 You will need a flash drive if you need to move files back and forth between the campus labs and your home computers, or if you want to bring me a file to examine.